mirror/dd-wrt/src/router/frr/snapcraft/README.usage.md

 These settings require either a reboot or a manual configuration with `sysctl` as well.

-FPM Module
+Modules
 ----------
-The `frr.set` allows to turn FPM module on or off.
+The `frr.set` allows to turn FPM module ond the RPKI module on or off.

     frr.set fpm {disable|protobuf|netlink}

-    Disables FPM or enables FPM with selected mode
+    Disables FPM or enables FPM with selected mode (default: disabled)

 By default, the FPM module is disabled, but installed with netlink and protobuf support.
 To enable the FPM module, use the `frr.set fpm protobuf`